 - Use teflon tape to seal the pressure washer fitting on the body assembly.

 - Remove the canister from the body of the foam cannon to let it air out and completely dry

 - Use a pH neutral foam cannon soap

-Using this article as a guide should help you along the way to get the performance you are looking for out of your foam cannon and identifying one that you will be happy with.
+Using this article as a guide should help you along the way to get the performance you are looking for out of your foam cannon and identifying the best foam cannon you will be happy with.
 We hope to have our foam cannon out in the near future.

 Check out the Redline Finish store by clicking here.